 Project Screening Committees (PSCs) shall be constituted for considering the project proposals received in the Board.
-The Composition of the Committee may be altered and different committees may be constituted depending upon the activities under the Scheme to enlist the most appropriate professionals for appraising and monitoring the activities under each Committee and each Committee will be chaired by an official member designated by Secretary (AYUSH) as chairperson.
+The Composition of the Committee may be altered and different committees may be constituted depending upon the activities under the Scheme to enlist the most appropriate professionals for appraising and monitoring the activities under each Committee and each Committee will be chaired by an official member nominated by Secretary (Ayush) as chairperson.